jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

 The entry entitles you to **unlimited** tasting: drink as much as you want.
 Some snacks will be provided, too.

-Due to the nature of the event, only people over 18 years of age are permitted entry.
+Due to the nature of the event, only people over 18 years of age are permitted entry, bring your ID for the inspection.

 ### ~~Bring liquor, get in for free~~ (no longer available)